CentOS/sig-core-t_functional/README.md

 ## Writing tests

 There is a dedicated [wiki page](http://wiki.centos.org/QaWiki/AutomatedTests/WritingTests/t_functional) covering that.
 As a newcomer, you should read this document from start to finish.
-Questions/comments/suggestions should be voiced in the #centos-devel channel on Freenode IRC, or via email on the centos-devel@centos.org mailing list.
+Questions/comments/suggestions should be voiced in the #centos-devel channel on Libera IRC, or via email on the centos-devel@centos.org mailing list.

 ## Disabling tests